 Parents who care about their children will perform periodic checks on their devices, email accounts, and software usage.
 Not all parents know this, but your children’s online activities are stored somewhere.
 This is what your child should be able to understand.

-Let your children know they are being monitored.
-This prevents any rebellion that may come from discovering that you are spying on them.
+Communicate clearly and honestly with your children and let them know that they are being monitored.
+This prevents any rebellion that may come from discovering that you are ‘spying’ on them.
 Children will want to stay safe online and be careful with their behavior if you tell them your concerns.
 Telling them up front that you are checking their activities gets the desired results rather than going behind their back.